 We take the concept of framing to encompass any potential effects of the manner or context of presentation on decisions and judgments.
-Following this characterization, such findings as preference reversals when outcomes are evaluated jointly versus separately (e.g., Hsee, Loewenstein, Blount, & Bazerman, 1999) might also be considered to be framing results.
-Another such framing effect is illustrated by the 'trolley-footbridge' dilemma (e.g., Greene et al., 2001): most people consider flipping a switch to kill one person instead of five morally justified, but consider it immoral to personally push a person into the path of an oncoming trolley, killing that person but preventing the trolley from killing five others.
+Following this characterization, such findings as preference reversals when outcomes are evaluated jointly versus separately (e.g., Hsee, Loewenstein, Blount, & Bazerman, 1999; Hsee, Rottenstreich, & Xiao, 2005) might also be considered to be framing results.
+Another such framing effect is illustrated by the 'trolleyfootbridge' dilemma (e.g., Greene, Sommerville, Nystrom, Darley, & Cohen, 2001): most people consider flipping a switch to kill one person instead of five morally justified, but consider it immoral to personally push a person into the path of an oncoming trolley, killing that person but preventing the trolley from killing five others.
 We will also explain some of the findings of the decision affect theory of Mellers and colleagues (1997) as framing effects that differentially activate specific neural systems.